Advertiser Disclosure

 State Programs & Nonprofits

-Programs such as New York’s Minority and Women Revolving Loan Trust Fund offer small, low-interest loans to resident business owners.
+State programs and nonprofit organizations often offer small, low-interest loans to resident business owners.
 These funds are provided without a profit motive, so they tend to have lower interest rates than comparable bank loans.
 On the other hand, programs of this sort generally don’t have deep pockets, making them less ideal for businesses seeking large amounts of money.

 You may have heard of the SBA 7(a) loan.
 Counterintuitively, the 8(a) program isn’t a loan at all.
 It’s a business development program designed to help business owners who are minorities and/or have an average gross income under $250,000 for the last three years and assets worth less than $4 million.
-SBA 8(a) certification qualifies businesses for a number of perks, including preferential treatment for government contracts.
+SBA 8(a) certification qualifies businesses for numerous perks, including preferential treatment for government contracts.

 Financial assistance doesn’t only come in the form of loans.
 Minority business owners frustrated with the lending scene may want to look into grants.
 For the unfamiliar, grants are “free money” offered by entities ranging from federal, state, and local governments to nonprofits and private corporations.